anyaevostinar/anyaevostinar.github.io/classes/257-s25/syllabus.md

 Recommended:
 * Don't Make Me Think!
 Revisited, by Steve Krug
-* Clean Code, by Robert C. Martin
+* Clean Code, by Robert C. Martin.
+Free [online access](https://bridge.primo.exlibrisgroup.com/permalink/01BRC_INST/11mmqid/cdi_askewsholts_vlebooks_9780136083252) through Carleton library
 * Some additional reading materials will be linked through Moodle

 I recognize the potential financial burden of additional course fees, supply requirements, and travel costs.
 If you are in need of assistance to cover course expenses, please speak with me by Friday of Week 1.